 Whitening toothpaste does whiten the teeth by removing surface stains, such as those caused by taking coffee or smoking.

-On the other hand, whitening toothpaste, can’t affect your teeth’ natural color or lighten a stain that’s deeper than the surface.
+On the other hand, whitening toothpaste can’t affect your teeth’ natural color or lighten a stain deeper than the surface.

 To remove surface stains on the teeth, whitening toothpaste uses the following:

-Mayoclinic points out that some whitening toothpaste contains the chemical, blue covarine which adheres to the surface of the teeth to make your teeth appear less yellow.
+Mayoclinic points out that some whitening toothpaste contains a chemical, blue covarine which adheres to the surface of the teeth to make your teeth appear less yellow.

-Whitening toothpaste might take two to six weeks to make teeth appear whiter when used twice a day.
-Although most whitening toothpaste are designed to improve cleansing while minimizing wear on tooth enamel, it’s important to follow the manufacturer’s instructions.
+Whitening toothpaste might take two to six weeks to make teeth appear whiter when used twice daily.
+Although most whitening toothpaste is designed to improve cleansing while minimizing wear on tooth enamel, it’s important to follow the manufacturer’s instructions.

 Before you buy whitening toothpaste, ensure the brand is approved by a reputable dental association such as American Dental Association.